 The President and certain lawmakers have advocated full forgiveness of the taxes, but as of the date of this article, they must be paid back in 2021.

-If you are considering deferring employer or employee payroll taxes, we recommend reaching out to your tax advisor at Briggs & Veselka who can recommend the best choice for your organization.
-Contact us here.
+If you are considering deferring employer or employee payroll taxes, we recommend contacting your tax advisor at Briggs & Veselka who can recommend the best choice for your organization.

 Author: Kaylee Prescott, CPA, Tax Senior Manager